bobojoy/Travel-Wishlist-Project/README.md

 Each Destination can be associated with multiple Users.

-Run the migrations and seed the database: flask db revision --autogenerate -m 'initial migration' flask db upgrade head python server/seed.py
+Run the migrations and seed the database: flask db migrate -m "Initial migration." flask db upgrade head python server/seed.py